If Windows 11 games stutter even at high FPS, the problem is usually frame-time instability, not low raw performance. The fastest fixes are:

 Why do my games stutter even though my FPS is high?

 Because high FPS only shows the average number of frames rendered.
-It does not show whether those frames are being delivered evenly.
+It doesn’t show whether those frames are being delivered evenly.
 Windows 11 stutter usually feels bad because some frames arrive late, which creates hitching and poor 1% lows even when the FPS counter still looks strong.
+This is frame-timing inconsistency, not low performance.

 Should I disable Memory Integrity for gaming?

 Not by default.
-Memory Integrity is a security feature, so it should be treated as a troubleshooting test rather than a universal gaming tweak.
-If the stutter started after updates and other fixes did not help, test it off, compare before and after, and turn it back on if there is no clear improvement.
+Memory Integrity is a legitimate security feature, so treat it as a troubleshooting test rather than a universal gaming tweak.
+If stuttering started after a Windows update and other fixes didn’t help, test it off, compare before and after, and turn it back on if there’s no clear improvement.
+The performance impact varies significantly by system.

 Is disabling MPO safe?

-It is reasonable as a troubleshooting step when borderless-window stutter, overlays, or desktop flicker-type issues are part of the problem.
+Yes, it’s a reasonable troubleshooting step when borderless-window stutter, overlays, or desktop flicker are part of the problem.
 NVIDIA provides official registry files to disable and restore MPO, so use those rather than random registry edits from forums.
+MPO primarily affects windowed/borderless gaming exclusive fullscreen isn’t impacted.

 Should I turn off Game Mode in Windows 11?

 Usually no. Start with Game Mode on.
-It is designed to help Windows prioritize the active game.
+It’s designed to help Windows prioritize the active game and reduce background interference.
 Only test it off if you have a specific title that behaves worse with it enabled on your system.
+Game Mode works well in most cases the problems usually come from other Windows 11 features.

 Do I need to reinstall Windows if none of this works?

 Usually not as a first move.
-Stutter is often caused by settings, update side effects, background apps, drivers, thermals, or game-specific issues.
-Reinstalling Windows makes more sense after you have already isolated the software and hardware basics.
+Stuttering is often caused by settings, update side effects, background apps, drivers, thermals, or game-specific issues.
+Reinstalling Windows makes more sense after you’ve already isolated the software and hardware basics.
+Try hardware diagnostics and driver troubleshooting before wiping your system.

 Final Takeaway